kumarlab-compomics/SV_mechanism/README.md

 The requirements for this command includes:
 - The "real" vcf/ csv which will be used to generate simulated SVs
 - The SURVIVOR tool
-- HG38 reference genome.
+- HG38 reference genome
+  - This file should be stored as such : ```./data/Genome/hg38.fa ```
 - Scratch space, if using an HPC.

 To start the ``` execute_svSimsMaster.sh ``` script the following arguments must be provided:
 1. The project name
-2. 'sv' given we are generating simulated SVs held in the sv directory
+2. sv (given we are generating simulated SVs held in the sv directory)
 3. The name of the vcf-like file we created in Step 0.

 An example of the use of this command is from inside the ```./simulations``` directory should be :